 The National Safe Sleep Hospital Certification Program was created by Cribs for Kids®, which is dedicated to preventing infant sleep-related deaths resulting from accidental suffocation.
 As a Nationally Certified Safe Sleep Hospital, OSF St. Joseph is recognized for following the safe sleep guidelines recommended by the American Academy of Pediatrics (AAP), and providing training programs for healthcare team members, and family caregivers.

-For more information about the Birthing Center at OSF HealthCare St. Joseph, or to schedule a tour, click here or call (309) 665-4703.
+For more information about the Birthing Center at OSF HealthCare St. Joseph, or to schedule a tour, cal (309) 665-4703.
+(303) 003-4703.